 Skip to content

-Core Module - Mail
+Module - Mail

 To it’s core, firstly provides you the ability to send emails.
 For this, we didn’t reinvent the wheel and use the great nodemailer package.